Metric Formula Examples

 We can use these selection concepts in calculated property formulas to calculate the amount of regular hours and overtime hours that each employee works.
 In this example, we'll have two calculated properties created on the Employee subject, as follows:

 • Regular Hours (object name: Regular_Hours): Calculates the regular hours that an employee worked.
-The formula is on Hours occurredIn periodOf(instant) filterBy isRegularHours aggregate sum(Hours.Hours).
-In the Customize tab, the data type is Hours.
+The formula is on Hours occurredIn periodOf(instant) filterBy isRegularHours aggregate sum(Hours.Hours) In the Customize tab, the data type is Hours.

 • Overtime Hours (object name: Overtime_Hours): Calculates the overtime hours that an employee worked.
-The formula is on Hours occurredIn periodOf(instant) filterBy isOvertimeHours aggregate sum(Hours.Hours).
-In the Customize tab, the data type is Hours.
+The formula is on Hours occurredIn periodOf(instant) filterBy isOvertimeHours aggregate sum(Hours.Hours) In the Customize tab, the data type is Hours.

 Now that we're able to calculate an employee's regular worked hours and overtime worked hours, we can calculate the ratio of overtime hours to regular hours.
 Typically, a ratio is one value divided by a different value.
 In this example, we want to divide overtime hours by the number of regular hours.